-- TWO coordinating ½ yard cuts of 54″ wide medium-weight denim or twill; we used Crossroads Denim from Indygo Junction in Soft Aqua and Charcoal Black
+- TWO coordinating ½ yard cuts of 54″ wide medium-weight denim, twill or similar

 - All purpose thread to match fabrics

-- 40wt polyester thread for the decorative stitching; we used copper, red and ivory.
+- 40wt polyester thread for the decorative stitching; in a variety of colors to coordinate with your fabrics

 - Tearaway stabilizer for decorative stitching

-- ONE small skein of coordinating thin yarn for tassels to match the lighter of the two fabric colors; we used a soft aqua
+- ONE small skein of coordinating thin yarn for tassels to match the lighter of the two fabric colors

 - See-through ruler